-• MCA: Helps the rider to approach or negotiate a curve when the current tions after some perturbation which might cause the loss of control (road unevenness, wind, momentary loss of friction).

-• MS: Helps the rider to assure the vehicle stability or dampen the oscilla-
+• MS: Helps the rider to assure the vehicle stability or dampen the oscillations after some perturbation which might cause the loss of control (road unevenness, wind, momentary loss of friction). • MAES: Acts autonomously or assists the rider in modifying the motorcycle trajectory to avoid an imminent collision or a crash.

-- MAES: Acts autonomously or assists the rider in modifying the motorcycle trajectory to avoid an imminent collision or a crash. - Each SF is considered in terms of Functionality, Purpose, and Applicability, - described in detail in Table 1.
-In the article, the SFs will be evaluated through - 74 the concepts of Applicability ("Does the SF apply to the crash scenario?
-Is - ${75}$ the SF relevant in the crash scene?") and $\it Effectiveness$ ("If the safety function - 76 applies to the scenario, how helpful is it?").
+Each SF is defined in terms of Functionality (What it does, and how), Purpose 71 (Its aim), and Application (The conditions under which it applies to the sce-72 nario), described in detail in Table 1.
+In the article, the SFs will be evaluated 73 through the concepts of Applicability ("Does the SF apply to the crash scenario?
+74 Is the SF relevant in the crash scene?") and Effectiveness ("If the safety func-75 tion applies to the scenario, how helpful is it?").
+Functionality, Purpose and 76 Application are characteristics inherent to the SF; instead, Applicability and 77 Effectiveness are relative to the interaction of the SF with a specific scenario.
+78